pallets/flask/docs/cli.rst

     The ``create_app`` factory in ``hello`` is called with the string ``'dev'`` as the argument.

-If ``FLASK_APP`` is not set, the command will look for a file called :file:`wsgi.py` or :file:`app.py` and try to detect an application instance or factory.
+If ``FLASK_APP`` is not set, the command will try to import "app" or "wsgi" (as a ".py" file, or package) and try to detect an application instance or factory.

 Within the given import, the command looks for an application instance named ``app`` or ``application``, then any application instance.
 If no instance is